Fort Pierce area roadway and coastal setting on the Treasure Coast

 • Real project, not a fake rumor

-• Major process milestones already cleared
+• Major public review milestones have already happened

 How We Got Here

-• February 2024: formal site plan submission
+• February 2024: formal site plan submitted to St. Lucie County

-• 2025 into 2026: revised plans, permits, and later-stage review
+• 2025 into 2026: revised plans, permit activity, and later-stage review continue

 Local tip